Diedre K. Alexander

 They closed their theatre, and on September 10, 2015, having accomplished three summers of RV travel and crossing all 30 MLB parks off their list, as well as 30 regional theaters and seven National Parks, Diedre was diagnosed with stage 4 colon cancer.
 The merry duo left their journey about the country to start a new journey of survivorship.

 Together they recently celebrated one full year of stable scans since she completed initial treatment.
 As Diedre continues with maintenance treatment, their travel remains limited but it allows time for Diedre to give back to her cancer survivor community by using her accumulation of talents and skills for the benefit of A2ndAct.org.
-She serves as Executive Producer for the organization’s performances of “S.T.A.R.S!: Survivors Take A Real Stage.”
+She serves as Executive Producer for the organization’s performances of “S.T.A.R.S!: Survivors Tell A Real Story.”

 Publisher, Frontdoors Media, Cancer Survivor